-Furthermore, to understand more deeply and explore the properties of black holes one needs to investigate the geodesics of test particles and photons as their motion would be very potent tool to address a question in connection to the black hole nature.
-In this respect, the particle geodesics may play a decisive role to understand the unexplored nature of other existing fields contributing to altering its motion as well as the behavior of background space-time in the astrophysical context.
-For example, the motion of test particles get altered drastically as a consequence of the presence of external magnetic fields \cite{Wald74,Benavides-Gallego19} and the presence of surrounding matter fields \cite{Tsukamoto13,Joshi19,Herrera00,Herrera05,Bini12}.
-On the other hand, particle motion around black holes gives the possibility to exhibit departures of the geometry of astrophysical black holes.
-There is an extensive body of research work involving the effect of the electromagnetic field on the motion of test particle in the black hole vicinity in various gravity models (see for example \cite{Prasanna80,Kovar08,Kovar10,Shaymatov15,Dadhich18,Pavlovic19,Shaymatov19b,Stuchlik20, Shaymatov20egb,Turimov2019PRD,Rayimbaev20c}).
-Furthermore, one of other existing matters is the dark matter field that can exist in the environment of supermassive black holes.
-With this in view one is allowed to test the effect of dark matter field both on the background geometry as well as the test particle motion in a realistic astrophysical context.
-Regardless of the fact that there is still no direct experimental detection that verifies the presence of dark matter, observations has provided strong evidence that dark matter can exist in the environment of giant elliptical and spiral galaxies~\cite{Rubin80}.
-Relying on the theoretical analysis and astrophysical data, it is believed that dark matter contributes to approximately up to 90 \% mass of the galaxy, while the rest is the luminous matter composed of baryonic matter~\cite{Persic96}.
+To understand more deeply and explore the properties of black holes, one needs to investigate the {geodesics} of test particles and photons as their motion would be a very potent tool in addressing a question in connection with the black hole's nature.
+In this respect, the {test} particle {trajectories} may play a decisive role in understanding the unexplored nature of other existing fields contributing to altering its motion as well as the behavior of background {spacetime} in the astrophysical context.
+For example, the motion of test particles gets altered drastically as a consequence of the presence of external magnetic fields \cite{Benavides-Gallego19} and the presence of surrounding matter fields \cite{Tsukamoto13,Bini12}.
+On the other hand, particle motion around black holes gives the possibility of exhibiting departures of the geometry of astrophysical black holes.
+There is an extensive body of research involving the effect of the electromagnetic field on the motion of a test particle in the black hole vicinity in various gravity models (, for example \cite{Kovar08,Shaymatov15,Dadhich18,Pavlovic19,Shaymatov19b,Shaymatov20egb,Turimov2019PRD,Rayimbaev20c}).
+Furthermore, one of the other existing matters is the dark matter field that can exist in the environment of supermassive black holes.
+With this in mind, one is allowed to test the effect of the dark matter field on both the background geometry as well as the test particle motion in a realistic astrophysical context.
+Regardless of the fact that there is still no direct experimental detection that verifies the presence of dark matter, observations have provided strong evidence that dark matter can exist in the environment of giant elliptical and spiral galaxies~\cite{Rubin80}.
+Relying on the theoretical analysis and astrophysical data, it is believed that dark matter contributes approximately up to 90 \% of the mass of the Galaxy, while the rest is the luminous matter composed of baryonic matter~\cite{Persic96}.
 Astrophysical observations indicate that giant elliptical and spiral galaxies are embedded in a giant dark matter halo~\cite{Akiyama19L1,Akiyama19L6}.
-There are several black hole solutions that involve the dark matter contribution in the background geometry in literature; here we give representative ones~\cite{Kiselev03,Li-Yang12}.
-Of them Kiselev derived a static and spherically symmetric black hole with a dark matter profile through a quintessential scalar field~\cite{Kiselev03}, according to which the new solution involved a term $\lambda\ln(r/r_q)$ in the metric coefficients.
-This solution in turn gave new prosperity in deriving further solutions.
-Later on, another interesting solution was derived by Li and Yang~\cite{Li12}, containing the same term $(r_q/r)\ln(r/r_q)$ represented by a phantom scalar field under the assumption that dark matter profile is formed from massive particles that must participate in the weakly interaction (i.e. weakly interacting massive particles (WIMPs) with the equation of state $\omega\simeq 0$).
-There is a large amount of work considering dark matter field in the background space-time in various situations ~\cite[see, e.g.][]{Xu18,Schee2019,Stuchlik2019,Haroon19,Konoplya19plb,Hendi20,Jusufi19,Shaymatov21d,Rayimbaev-Shaymatov21a}.
+In the literature, there are several black hole solutions that involve the dark matter contribution in the background geometry; here we give the representative ones~\cite{Kiselev03,Li-Yang12}.
+Of them, Kiselev derived a static and spherically symmetric black hole with a dark matter profile through a quintessential scalar field~\cite{Kiselev03}, according to which the new solution involved a term $\lambda\ln(r/r_q)$ in the metric coefficients.
+This solution, in turn gave new prosperity in deriving further solutions.
+Later on, another interesting solution was derived by Li and Yang~\cite{Li-Yang12} containing the same term $(r_q/r)\ln(r/r_q)$ represented by a phantom scalar field under the assumption that the dark matter profile is formed from massive particles that must participate in the weak interaction (i.e. weakly interacting massive particles with the equation of state $\omega\simeq 0$).
+There is a large amount of work the considers the dark matter field in the background {spacetime} in various situations ~(see, e.g.\;\cite{Xu18,Haroon19,Konoplya19plb,Hendi20,Jusufi19,Shaymatov21d,Rayimbaev-Shaymatov21a,Shaymatov21pdu}).